 A lot of OutOfOffice.com's customers are well travelled and as such will be well versed in the potential pitfalls of foreign travel.
-We partner with both Equaldex and the Foreign and Commonwealth Office (FCO) to ensure that anyone booking with us has access to the best and most up-to-date advice anywhere.
+We partner with both Equaldex and the Foreign, Commonwealth and Development Office (FCDO) in the UK to ensure that anyone booking with us has access to the best and most up-to-date advice anywhere.

 We recognise that a lot of our clients are LGBT travellers and that it is important to be fully informed on the laws pertaining to the region of travel.
 Some countries we send clients to have severe penalties that discriminate against LGBT individuals but we also recognise that with the proper information, knowledge and advice there are ways to travel safely to many of these destinations.

 It is why every page of our website includes the latest laws in black and white.
 It is intended to inform our customers about the current situation in any country.
 This is thanks to our well-established partnership with Equaldex.
 LGBT travel laws are changing all the time and as the world becomes a more progressive and accepting place we aim to continue to keep each of our customers informed.
 Indeed, where possible we offer advice to any traveller with no obligation.